Benjamin F. Evans Jr.: Early life, family and personal life

 Evans Jr attended West Point, graduating in 1936.

 Evans Jr married Marjorie Hughes Evans (August 19, 1912 - July 14, 1996), a native of Kingston, Pennsylvania.
 They had five children.
 Their son, Lt.
 Benjamin F. Evans III (March 12, 1937 - October 26, 1983), graduated from West Point in 1960.

-During World War II, Evan Jr’s family resided in Bronxville, New York.
+During World War II, Evan Jr's family resided in Bronxville, New York.
 After World War II, the family lived in Springfield, Virginia.

 Military career

 After graduating from West Point in 1936, Evans Jr earned his commission as a 2nd Lieutenant.
-Evans Jr was stationed at Schofield Barracks in Hawaii during the Japanese’s attack on Pearl Harbor on Dec.
+Evans Jr was stationed at Schofield Barracks in Hawaii during the Japanese's attack on Pearl Harbor on Dec.
 7, 1941.

-During World War II, Evans Jr commanded a infantry battalion at Guadalcanal.
+During World War II, Evans Jr commanded an infantry battalion at Guadalcanal.
 He also commanded two battalions on New Guinea.

-Evans Jr. attended National War College, Harvard Business School’s Advanced Management Program, the Armed Forces Staff College, and the Command and General Staff College.
+Evans Jr. attended National War College, Harvard Business School's Advanced Management Program, the Armed Forces Staff College, and the Command and General Staff College.
 He also attended Infantry School, later serving at the Continental Army Command, and as infantry forces commander in Iceland.

 In 1961, the US Army promoted Evans Jr to Brigadier General.

-From 1965 to 1967, Evans Jr led the U.S. military’s aid mission in Turkey as chief of the joint U.S. military mission.
-He also served as chairman of the US Army’s War Plans Division in Washington, DC.
+From 1965 to 1967, Evans Jr led the U.S. military's aid mission in Turkey as chief of the joint U.S. military mission.
+He also served as chairman of the US Army's War Plans Division in Washington, D.C.
 He also served as the Commanding General of the XIII Corps at Fort Devens, Massachusetts.